mattloose/NA12878/Genome.md

  Note: One run (FAB23716) generated using R9 has currently failed rebasecalling.

+## Whole Dataset

 Fastq Data (gz) from the entire rel6 dataset is available here: [FASTQ](http://s3.amazonaws.com/nanopore-human-wgs/rel6/rel_6.fastq.gz)

 A sequencing summary file for the entire dataset is available here: [FASTQ](http://s3.amazonaws.com/nanopore-human-wgs/rel6/rel_6_sequencing_summary.txt.gz)

+## Multi Fast5 Files

+For forward compatability, the raw signal data has been repackaged into Multi fast5 files using the single_to_multi command from the ONT Fast5 API.

+Multi Fast5 files for the entire rel6 dataset are available here: [FAST5](http://s3.amazonaws.com/nanopore-human-wgs/rel6/rel_6.fast5.tar.gz)

 Individual Flowcells of data can be downloaded below.
 These are complete with sequencing summary files and guppy logs.
 FastQ files are gzipped within the tar files.